JamesLowther/JamesLowther.github.io/src/pages/blog/writeups/real-world-ctf-2022/README.md

 * Note2: Scanner or sqlmap NOT REQUIRED to solve this challenge, please do not use scanners.

 ## First Impressions
-For this challenge we are given a link to a website and the source code for the back-end Flask application.
+For this challenge, we are given a link to a website and the source code for the back-end Flask application.

 The website brings you to a login page: